Duke of Edinburgh’s Award

-The Duke of Edinburgh Award has been operational at the Academy since 2013, growing every year, there are 56 Bronze and 14 Silver students registered for 2016 with our very first Gold expedition planned for 2017.
+The Duke of Edinburgh Award has been operational at the Academy since 2013, growing every year.
+We currently offer broze, sllver and gold awards.

 The award is achieved by completing a personal programme of activities in four sections (five if working towards Gold) – Volunteering, Physical, Skills, Expedition and for Gold, a Residential.